 If you want to know the schedules, prices, connections, etc., do not ask me, I do not know them by heart.
 I told you what I know above.
 And then all that can change very quickly, as often in Indonesia ...
 I recommend you to go see yourself on the sites of companies:

-→ Kalstar: Be careful, the times listed online are not always up to date, and when I tested it was impossible to make a reservation on the site.
-You will need to ask someone in Indonesia to check and book for you.
-(If necessary, the contacts of the various offices are there.)
+→ KalstarAttention, the schedules indicated online are not always up to date, and when I tested, it was impossible to make a reservation on the site.
+So you'll have to ask someone in Indonesia to check and book for you.
+[Update: Company disappeared in 2017]